parviam/in-house-ctf-2023-planning/README.md

 - [ ] HTML, CSS, JS, where the flag is located in the source files (e.g. `Insp3ct0r`).
 - [ ] SQL Injection (e.g. `Irish-Name-Repo` challenges)
+- [ ] XSS but like for babies, if you can enter JS code into a form yay

 ### Forensics (foren)